The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/columbia-mo-2003-w-worley-rd.md

 ## History

 2003 W Worley Rd would open in the Stadium Plaza on October 29, 2005, with a Now Hiring advertisement being placed in the newspapers several days before they opened.
-They would most likely open with the {{< wiki-link "CEC 2000's Remodel Program" >}} when they opened and would retain it until closure, the same goes for their Studio C Beta stage.
+They would most likely open with the [CEC 2000's Remodel Program] when they opened and would retain it until closure, the same goes for their Studio C Beta stage.
 The store would remain like this until they closed on June 15, 2020 during the company's Chapter 11 bankruptcy.

 ### Post-Closure